Irreligion in the Middle East: Relevant data

 In 2010, a Pew Research study found that in Jordan and Egypt, where 58 percent and 74 percent respectively believe that Sharia law should be imposed on both Muslim and non-Muslim citizens of their nation, had a high number of people who believe in the death penalty for those who abandon their Islamic faith.
-The study found 86 percent of Egyptians, 82 percent Jordanians, as well as 66 percent from Palestinian Territory surveyed citizens support capital punishment for apostates; also 46 percent Lebanese and 42 percent Iraqis agreed to the capital punishment.
+The study found 86 percent of Egyptians, 82 percent of Jordanians, as well as 66 percent from Palestinian Territory surveyed citizens who support sharia law also support capital punishment for apostates; also 46 percent Lebanese and 42 percent Iraqis agreed to the capital punishment.